Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per

 Mount Stewart House and Gardens

 Antrim Coast scenic drive, Visit to the Giant's Causeway and its Visitor Centre

 Visit to the Ulster-American Folk Park

-Scenic drive through Connemara, Sightseeing in the Quiet Man village of Cong
+Scenic drive through Connemara, Sightseeing stop in the Quiet Man village of Cong

 Tour director-led walking tour in Galway

 Optional Excursion to the Aran Islands: Local guide and minivan, Sightseeing stop on the island of Inishmore, Visit to the Dun Aengus prehistoric fort

 "Fasten your seat belts, ladies and gentlemen; we're now first in line for departure."
 A meal and a movie later the sky is orange off the left side, and it's Ireland that looms below.